MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-activator.md

 ms.search.form: Source and Destination
 ---

-# Add a Fabric Activator destination to an eventstream
+# Add a Fabric Activator destination to an eventstream (preview)

 This article shows you how to add Activator destination to an eventstream.